operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/migration.md

 ### Prerequisites

 - Go through the [installation guide][install-guide].
-- User authorized with `cluster-admin` permissions.
+- Make sure your user is authorized with `cluster-admin` permissions.
-- An accessible image registry for various operator images (ex. [hub.docker.com](https://hub.docker.com/signup), [quay.io](https://quay.io/)) and be logged in in your command line environment.
+- An accessible image registry for various operator images (ex. [hub.docker.com](https://hub.docker.com/signup), [quay.io](https://quay.io/)) and be logged in to your command line environment.
   - `example.com` is used as the registry Docker Hub namespace in these examples.
   Replace it with another value if using a different registry or namespace.
   - [Authentication and certificates][image-reg-config] if the registry is private or uses a custom CA.